“General Magic” captures the legendary Apple offshoot that foresaw the mobile revolution

 So much of Apple’s current DNA shows up in General Magic–the company and the movie.
 The focus on the user, obsession with design, insistence on simplicity, and love of big ideas is already there, almost visibly buzzing in the people in the movie working feverishly away in the movie.
 They talked about products the way Apple people talk today.
 Check out this email from General Magic co-founder Marc Porat to then- Apple CEO John Sculley in 1990:

 “A tiny computer, a phone, a very personal object . . .
-It must be beautiful it must offer the kind of personal satisfaction that a fine piece of jewelry brings.
+It must be beautiful.
+It must offer the kind of personal satisfaction that a fine piece of jewelry brings.
 It will have a perceived value even when it’s not being used.
 It will offer the comfort of a touchstone, the tactile satisfaction of a seashell, the enchantment of a crystal.
 Once you use it you won’t be able to live without it.”

 It’s not too hard to imagine those words coming out of the mouth of Jony Ive in 2018.